hydrodynamicstability/statquotes/README.md

 Richard Olshen:  "Leo, you have a record of wide-ranging interest in and contributions to statistics and statistical computing and probability and pedagogy.
 What advice would you give to a young person today who wants to continue in your traditions?
 What should he or she study and why?"

 Leo Brieman:  "Well Richard, I'm torn in a way because what I might even tell them is, 'Don't go into statistics.'
-My feeling is, to some extent, that academic statisics may have lost its way."
+My feeling is, to some extent, that academic statistics may have lost its way."

 (From A Conversation with Leo Breiman, *Statistical Science*, 16:  184-198.)